Categories |

 (Un)Dress For Mess

 In my experience, slipping a paint smock or old shirt on a child before messy play is more work than it’s worth.
-It adds extra work (putting it on, taking it off, cleaning it, putting it away).
+It adds extra work (putting it on, removing it, cleaning it, and putting it away).
 Besides, more often than not, removing it from the child often leaves you both covered in The Mess.
 Smocks and paint shirts are essentially just another layer of mess that needs to be cleaned.
 Why waste the time and energy?
-And another thing, paint smocks/shirts can restrict movement.
-Purpose-made smocks are often made of easy-to-clean material that’s stiff and restrictive while DIY paint shirts are frequently many sizes larger than the child wearing them.
+Another thing is that paint smocks/shirts can restrict movement.
+Purpose-made smocks are often made of easy-to-clean material that’s stiff and restrictive, while DIY paint shirts are frequently many sizes larger than the child wearing them.
 Both limit a child’s range of motion.

 Instead, either strip kids down to the bare essentials (diapers or underwear) and let them play, or make sure they start the play wearing clothing that can get messy and have something to change into (that can also get messy) when they are done.
 I get that the nearly-naked option won’t fly for some readers and in some settings, but it’s still a great option, especially for infants and toddlers.